bigapartmentsin/DLProject/README.md

 ### Training models

-Once the requirements are met, you can pre-process the data to generate the lazy dataloaders with the followin code:
+Once the requirements are met, you can pre-process the data to generate the lazy dataloaders with the following code:

 ```shell
 python preprocess.py -train_src DIRECTORY_TO_SOURCE_TRAIN/train.article.txt.bpe \